South Africas ANC Kicks Off Election Season - UrduPoint

 South Africa's ANC Kicks Off Election Season

-Durban, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2024) South Africa's ruling ANC kick starts its election campaign Saturday for polls on May 29, facing its worst result ever amid high unemployment and a sluggish economy.
+Durban, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2024) South Africa's ruling ANC launched its election campaign on Saturday, hoping to overcome anger over high unemployment and a sluggish economy and to protect its three-decade-old majority.

 In power since the advent of democracy in 1994, President Cyril Ramaphosa's African National Congress has suffered a sharp decline in support, beset by allegations of corruption and mismanagement.

-Yet, it remains a formidable machine, with supporters at all levels of government, and many South Africans retain proud memories of its lead role in the anti-apartheid struggle.
+Yet the party remains a formidable machine, with supporters at all levels of government across most of the country, and many South Africans retain proud memories of its lead role in the anti-apartheid struggle.

+"Over the next three months we will explain to millions of our people why the ANC remains the party of choice in the 2024 election," Ramaphosa declared at the launch of his party's manifesto for the May 29 general election.

+"In the next 50 years, the legacies of apartheid colonialism and patriarchy, which still loom large in South Africa, will be a matter of history.
+Our confidence rests on that."

+Ramaphosa acknowledged that some party members have been found wanting in recent scandals, and vowed that candidates for elected posts would be rigorously screened.

+"Yes, when our members make mistakes, we will correct them, We will make sure that they do the right thing," he said.
+"Yes, we are renewing ourselves ...
+We are becoming better."

-On Saturday, tens of thousands of people dressed in the ANC's yellow and green colours streamed into a soccer stadium in the port city of Durban, where Ramaphosa is to launch the party's election manifesto.
+Tens of thousands of people dressed in the ANC's yellow and green colours packed into a soccer stadium in the port city of Durban.

+They had arrived from the early morning, proud on this day despite the ANC's shrinking opinion poll lead.

-The ANC is facing an uphill battle to keep its parliamentary majority, with polls showing it particularly vulnerable in Durban's KwaZulu-Natal -- a key electoral battleground.
+The ANC faces an uphill battle to keep its parliamentary majority, with polls showing it particularly vulnerable in Durban's KwaZulu-Natal -- a key electoral battleground.

-The province is home to former President Jacob Zuma, who, long resentful about the way he was forced out of office, has joined an opposition group seeking to cut into the ANC's share of the vote.
+The province is home to former president Jacob Zuma, who, long resentful about the way he was forced out of office, has joined an opposition group seeking to cut into the ANC's vote share.

+ANC supporters at the stadium launch mocked him by parading a coffin representing the death of his new party, the MK, but the fact that he was targeted suggested he has their attention.

-"Zuma represents the single biggest threat to the ANC in KwaZulu-Natal," said Zakhele Ndlovu, a politics lecturer at the University of KwaZulu-Natal in Durban.
+"Zuma represents the single biggest threat to the ANC in KwaZulu-Natal," said politics lecturer Zakhele Ndlovu of the University of KwaZulu-Natal.

-The embittered ex-leader was scheduled to hold a rival event less than an hour away at a country club in the town of Scottburgh.

-But no one was there in the morning, with the venue telling AFP reporters it had not agreed to play host to the rally.Calls to representatives of Zuma's party went unanswered.

 South Africa's second-most populous province, KwaZulu-Natal is seen as a gauge of the ANC's national prospects.